notofonts/noto-docs/src/miniarticles/NotoSansBassaVah.md

 # Noto Sans Bassa Vah

-Noto Sans Bassa Vah is a sanserif design for texts in the Bassa Vah script.
+Noto Sans Bassa Vah is a sans serif design for texts in the Bassa Vah script.

-Noto Sans Bassa Vah has multiple weights, contains 45 glyphs, 3 OpenType features, and supports 41 characters: Bassa Vah.
+Noto Sans Bassa Vah has multiple weights, contains 45 glyphs, 3 OpenType features, and supports 41 characters from the Unicode block : Bassa Vah.

 ## Supported writing systems